 Cyclist and osteopathy

-- Approximately 1.5 million people aged 18+ in Great Britain cycle every day or nearly every day.
+- There are approximately 1.5 million cyclists over the age of 18 in Great Britain who cycle every day or nearly every day.

 - According to the National Travel Survey, about 7% of the population aged 5+ cycled three or more times a week in 2016.